-I’ve been working in production-paced environments for more than fifteen years.
+I’ve been working in production-paced environments for most of my legal career.
 Time management is a key factor in being able to keep up with large caseloads, provide quality work, and remain sane throughout the process.

-More importantly, by managing my time and ensuring I’ve got a system in place to handle the workload, I’m able to help many Social Security Disability (SSD) representatives in need of a RUSH brief.
-When they get a rush of work, I can provide a RUSH brief with a 48-hour turnaround, relieving them from the stress of waiting.
-In fact, my time management skills enable me to handle all sorts of RUSH services, such as RUSH Appeals Council Brief, RUSH Medical Summary, and RUSH On-The-Record Request.
+More importantly, by managing my time and ensuring I’ve got a system in place to handle the workload, I’m able to help many Social Security Disability (SSD) representatives in need of a RUSH brief within 7 business days.
+When they get a rush of work, I can provide a RUSH brief , relieving them from the stress of waiting.
 What are you in need of today?